Jessica Wich

 Jessica Wich (born 14 July 1990 in Kronach) is a German football striker.
-She currently plays for Bayer 04 Leverkusen.

 Career

 Clubs

 Jessica Wich began her career at the age of 6 years at SV Höfles/Vogtendorf.
 She then moved to TSF Theisenort followed by SV Reitsch.
 In 2006 Wich moved to SC Regensburg which just won promotion for the second division.
 She scored four goals in her first season.
 Just one year later at the age of 17 she moved to Potsdam and played for one of the best female German soccer clubs 1.
 FFC Turbine Potsdam.
 On 26 August 2007 she scored her first Bundesliga goal against SG Wattenscheid 09.
 In January 2008, she won her first national title with the DFB-Hallenpokal.
 In her first Bundesliga season, she was the most successful scorer of her team with 13 goals.
 A year later she won with Potsdam the DFB-Hallenpokal again and got her first German championship title.
 She was also part of the squad, who one the UEFA Champions League in 2010.
-Thoughtout her four seasons at Potsdam she scored 35 goals in 82 appearances in the Bundesliga, the Bundesliga Cup and Champions League.
+Throughout her four seasons at Potsdam she scored 35 goals in 82 appearances in the Bundesliga, the Bundesliga Cup and Champions League.
 In June 2011 she announced her transfer to Hamburg.
 After the season 2011/12 Wich joined the club 1.
 FFC Frankfurt signing a three-year contract.
 In this period she had 22 appearances and won the DFB-Pokal.
-On May 20, 2014, Bayer 04 Leverkusen announced Wich's commitment to the season 2014/15.
+On 20 May 2014, Bayer 04 Leverkusen announced Wich's commitment to the season 2014/15.
 Wich played for Leverkusen for several seasons, staying after the club's relegation.